Choose another writer in this calendar:

 In 1968 Burgess married Liliana Macellari, a translator and daughter of La Contessa Maria Lucrezia Pasi Piani della Pergola.
 They spent much of their time on the Continent – although he managed to appear frequently on TV chat shows and as a columnist in British newspapers.
 When he appeared on BBC's Newsnight immediately after the death of author Graham Greene, Burgess could not help talking about himself.
 In 1970-71 Burgess was a visiting professor at Princeton University, a Distinguished Professor at the City College of New York (1972-72), and a writer-in-residence at the University of New York at Buffalo (1976).
 He was appointed in 1972 a literary adviser to the Guthrie Theatre, Minneapolis, in 1972.
 He was a specialist in Shakespeare and Joyce, but classified himself as a "Grub Street writer".
 "Joyce can't be imitated, and there's no imitation Joyce in my work," he said in an interview.
 "All you can learn from Joyce is the exact use of language."

-Burgess published in the 1970s and 1980s some thirty books, among them The Earthly Powers (1980).
 "I write a thousand words a day," Burgess once said.
 "At that rate you'll write War and Peace in a year... or very near the entire output of E.M.
 Forster."
-The Earthly Powers is considered by many critics Burgess's finest novel.
+Burgess published in the 1970s and 1980s some thirty books, among them The Earthly Powers (1980), considered by many critics his finest work of fiction.
 It was narrated by an 81-year-old successful, homosexual writer, Kenneth Toomey, a figure loosely based on W. Somerset Maugham.
 The novel also had many jokes about other major literary figures.
 The Kingdom of the Wicked (1985) takes the first years of Christianity as its subject.

-Burgess wrote film scripts (his James Bond film-script commissioned by Albert R- Broccoli and Guy Hamilton, The Spy Who Loved Me, was rejected) and several critical studies.
-Besides that he was an excellent book reviewer, who also contributed television reviews for the Listener, opera reviews for Queen, and drama reviews for the Spectator.
+Besides writing essays on fellow writers and classic movies, including Fritz's Lang's Metropolis (1927), Burgess was an excellent book reviewer.
+He also contributed television reviews for the Listener, opera reviews for Queen, and drama reviews for the Spectator.
 The Observer paid him £600 for each 1,000-word piece.
 In 1972 Burgess signed a three-year contract as playwright-in-residence at the Tyrone Guthrie Theatre.
 His musical compositions include symphonies, a ballet, and an opera.
 Burgess's autobiographies, Little Wilson and Big God (1987) and You've Had Your Time (1990) reveal a more self-doubting person than the one that was his public image.
 One thing he never doubted was that he didn't want to be a ssuccessful writer but a great composer.
 Burgess's third symphony was performed at the University of Iowa in 1975, and his musical version of Ulyssess, Blooms and Dublin, was performed on radio on the centenary of James Joyce's death.